From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 Here, instead of using the entropy as a measure of uncertainty, we use closeness to the uniform distribution.
 In other words, we are interested in sets of unitary transformations $U_0, \dots, U_{t-1}$ that for all $\ket{\psi} \in C$ satisfy

-for some $\e \in (0,1)$.
+for some $\e \in (0,1)$. $\Delta(p,q)$ refers to the total variation distance between the distributions $p$ and $q$.
 This condition is very strong, in fact too strong for our purposes, and we will see that a weaker definition is sufficient to imply entropic uncertainty relations.
 Let $C = A \otimes B$.
 (For example, if $C$ consists of $n$ qubits, $A$ might represent the first $n - \log n$ qubits and $B$ the last $\log n$ qubits.)
 Moreover, let the computational basis for $C$ be of the form $\{\ket{a}^A \otimes \ket{b}^B\}_{a,b}$ where $\{\ket{a}\}$ and $\{\ket{b}\}$ are the computational bases of $A$ and $B$.
 Instead of asking for the outcome of the measurement on the computational basis of the whole space to be uniform, we only require that the outcome of a measurement of the $A$ system in its computational basis $\{\ket{a}\}$ be close to uniform.
 More precisely, we define for $a \in [d_A]$,

 We can then define a metric uncertainty relation.
-Naturally, the larger the $A$ system, the stronger the uncertainty relation. \begin{definition}[Metric uncertainty relation] Let $A$ and $B$ be Hilbert spaces.
+Naturally, the larger the $A$ system, the stronger the uncertainty relation for a fixed $B$ system. \begin{definition}[Metric uncertainty relation] Let $A$ and $B$ be Hilbert spaces.
 We say that a set $\{U_0, \dots, U_{t-1}\}$ of unitary transformations on $AB$ satisfies an $\e$-metric uncertainty relation on $A$ if for all states $\ket{\psi} \in AB$,